The Hawk and the Dove

 “Nick is an accomplished editor, and his leadership at The New Yorker speaks for itself.
 Nick’s return to WIRED, combined with his impeccable journalistic skills, will give the WIRED team a tremendous advantage in covering the world of technology.”— Anna Wintour

 Earlier in his career, Thompson worked as a Senior Editor at Legal Affairs, as an editor at the Washington Monthly, and co-founded The Atavist, the National Magazine Award-winning publishing company which he sold to WordPress.
 He appears regularly on CBS This Morning and the CBS Evening News, and is a contributor to the network.
 With a massive and vigilant following on social media, Thompson was named by LinkedIn as #4 on their 2018 list of top influencers, just behind Melinda Gates and one spot ahead of Justin Trudeau.
 He earned the 21st Century Leader Award from The National Committee on American Foreign Policy, was a Future Tense Fellow at the New America Foundation, and is a member of the Council on Foreign Relations.
 Thompson graduated from Stanford University, where he was a United States Truman Scholar.
-He is also an accomplished runner is currently the #23 ranked master’s marathon runner in the world.
+He is also an accomplished runner and is currently the #23 ranked master’s marathon runner in the world.